This service was accredited by our service users and received a gold award for the care they provide.

 Please note that you must be residing in Tower Hamlets to receive care.

-Patients can self refer using this self-referral form and email form to elft.thchsfoothealth@nhs.net or present to the Emergency Clinic at Mile End Hospital at 8.30am Monday- Friday (except bank holidays) if emergency care required.
+Patients can self-refer using this self-referral form and email form to elft.thchsfoothealth@nhs.net or present to the Emergency Clinic at Mile End Hospital at 8.30am Monday- Friday (except bank holidays) if emergency care is required.

 Please ask your GP or health professional for a referral.
 For appointments, the service runs: